 This spinach relative is another perennial green that lasts into the fall in even the coldest climates, and it will also emerge early in the spring.
 Mulch heavily and it should survive in as cold as zone 4 climates.
 The cooked young leaves are best and must be eaten soon after harvest since they wilt.
 The seeds can also be eaten once soaked in water overnight and rinsed, though they are a little small and time-consuming to harvest.

 Perennial Onions (Allium Species)

 There are a few varieties of perennial onions that last well into the fall in the coldest of climates, including Egyptian Walking Onion and Perennial Bunching Onion.
-These plants are commonly grown for their onion greens, but the bulbs can also be eaten, of course, although they are smaller than their annual cousins.
+These plants are commonly grown for their onion greens, but the bulbs can also be eaten.
 The bulbs may be harvested throughout the year, even when the aboveground greens die back.

 Musk Mallow (Malva Moschata)

 Musk Mallow is another perennial green that produces late into the year and comes up relatively early in the spring.
 The young leaves have a mild flavor and are best as one component of a multi-green salad.
-There are other varieties of mallow that are perennial as well, but this one is known to be one of the best flavored.
+There are other varieties of mallow that are perennial as well.
+This variety is known to be one of the best flavored.
 The flowers and seeds are also edible, and the plant is hardy to at least zone 3.

 Sunroot (Helianthus Tuberosus).